kokanepooja/AIS2025_intern_Pooja/README.md

 - Performing basic arithmetic and statistical operations on arrays
 - Indexing, slicing, and reshaping arrays
 - Advanced operations such as broadcasting and aggregation

+## Internship Task – Python Functions and NumPy Implementation
+Intern Name: Kokane Pooja Dattatray  Date: 12 February 2025  Internship Task

+# Task Overview
+This task focuses on strengthening core Python programming concepts and understanding the fundamentals of numerical computing using the NumPy library.
+The objective of this task is to build a strong foundation in logical problem-solving, functional programming and efficient numerical data handling, which are essential skills for data analysis and scientific computing.

+# Part 1: Python Functions
+In this section, various types of Python functions are implemented to enhance logical thinking and code reusability.
+The following concepts are demonstrated:
+User-defined functions for solving logical problems such as:
+Armstrong number check
+Vowel counting in a string
+Highest Common Factor (HCF) calculation
+Lambda functions for writing concise and anonymous operations Use of filter() function to extract specific elements from lists Use of map() function to apply transformations to iterable data String formatting methods for structured and clean output

+# Part 2: NumPy Library
+This section demonstrates the practical use of the NumPy library for numerical and array-based computations.
+The following topics are covered:
+Installation and import of NumPy
+Creation of arrays using built-in NumPy functions Performing arithmetic operations on arrays
+Applying statistical functions such as mean, median, standard deviation, and sum Indexing and slicing arrays
+Reshaping arrays into different dimensions Understanding broadcasting mechanism
+Using aggregation functions for efficient computation

+# Objective of the Task
+To improve understanding of Python programming fundamentals To develop logical and analytical problem-solving skills To gain hands-on experience with NumPy for efficient numerical computation To build foundational skills required for data analysis and machine learning

+# Conclusion
+This task enhanced my understanding of Python functions and introduced efficient numerical computing using NumPy.
+It strengthened my programming fundamentals and provided practical exposure to array operations, functional programming and data manipulation techniques.